Dividend Value Builder Newsletter

 Which Type of Investor Are You?

 Every investor should make a conscious choice in what type of investor they choose to be.
 Obviously, no one wants to be a buy high, sell low investor.
-Some investors make a rational decision to be an index investor due to their circumstances.

 If you are inclined toward value investing this blog has many resources from which to learn: